Powder River Energy has ten Directors, two from each of the five Wyoming counties we serve – Campbell, Crook, Johnson, Sheridan and Weston.

 Reuben Ritthaler is a lifelong resident of Weston County.
 He attended the University of Wyoming and was a graduate of the University of Wyoming Leadership Development Program.

 Reuben and his wife Shelly have a daughter, Min Dee.
 They own a cattle ranch west of Upton and have been members of PRECorp since 1975.
+His current term expires in 2019.

 PAUL BAKER II